 Catholicism in 20th Century America

-A joint venture between the Cushwa Center and Cornell University Press, the Cushwa Center Studies of Catholicism in 20th Century America series features books by senior and junior scholars that explore the ways in which Catholics and their church have responded to, shaped, and been influenced by developments in American society, culture, politics, and religion throughout the 20th century.
-The series editor is R. Scott Appleby.
+A collaboration between the Cushwa Center and Cornell University Press, the Cushwa Center Studies of Catholicism in Twentieth-Century America series comprises nine volumes exploring the ways in which Catholics and their Church have responded to, shaped, and been influenced by developments in American society, culture, politics, and religion throughout the 20th century.
+R. Scott Appleby served as series editor.

 Pursuing Truth: How Gender Shaped Catholic Education at the College of Notre Dame of Maryland (2021)